mshea/lazy_gm_tools/A5E_SRD_Markdown/14_Exploration.md

 ## Underland Realm

-There is no map---even among the subterranean cultures that dwell within---that accurately depicts all of these enormous tunnels, which range from natural caverns and dwarven mines to shadow elf cities.
+There is no map–even among the subterranean cultures that dwell within–that accurately depicts all of these enormous tunnels, which range from natural caverns and dwarven mines to shadow elf cities.
 Adventurers journeying through this region have combat encounters, some social encounters, and many constructed terrain, natural terrain, and